 “Dedicated to supporting spiritual guides in their efforts to work in a

-This course encompasses the beliefs of the world’s major religions and spiritual traditions.
+This course encompasses and explores the beliefs of many of the world’s spiritual traditions and religions, including Hinduism, Buddhism, Christianity, Judaism, Muslim Shamanism, Sufiism and Native American spirituality.
 Spiritual leaders from many disciplines make up the faculty and share their insights, knowledge, wisdom and experience during the two years of the class.

 - 2nd Saturday for ten (10) months, beginning in September and ending in June.
 Due to COVID-19, the School will meet via Zoom until further notice.
 The weekend retreat will be via Zoom as well.

 - Yearly cost is $600.
 Payments can be made throughout the year.
 Limited scholarship help is available.

 - To apply, just click on the application, fill out the form and submit it electronically.

 - $50.00 non-refundable application fee.
 Please mail fee check/money order/cashier’s check to: Tacheria c/o Betty Stauffer 5404 N Estelle Dr., Tucson, AZ 85718

 Once the application is submitted, you will be contacted by Betty Stauffer, who is the Co-Director of the Tacheria Interfaith School to schedule an interview to finalize the process.